 Less Than Significant

 Potentially with Less Than

-Significant Impact Mitigation Incorporated Significant Impact No Impact
+• Significant Impact Mitigation Incorporated Significant Impact No Impact

+iiiipact incorporated iiiipact NO IIIIpaci

-regional plans, policies, and regulations or by the California Department of Fish and Wildlife or U.S. Fish and Wildlife Service? and Wildlife or U.S. Fish and Wildlife --- -- -- -- -- --
+b) Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, and regulations or by the California Department of Fish and Wildlife or U.S. Fish and Wildlife Service?
+Service?